linndfors/ner_for_fem/README.md

 Also, you can find the LLM prompt used to generate the initial (bronze) gender-swapped dataset [here](data/prompt.txt).

-*Note: Other files in this directory are auxiliary outputs from notebooks and can be considered utilities.*
+*Note: Other files in this directory are functional outputs from notebooks and can be considered utilities.*

 ## Annotation Project